Bhavya873/digit-recognition-model-comparision/README.md

-# digit-recognition-model-comparision
+# Digit Recognition: classical vs deep learning

-This project lets you **draw your own digits** and see how two different machine learning models—**a simple one-vs-all Perceptron** and a **VGG-11 Convolutional Nueral Network(CNN)**—try to guess what you wrote, live using pretrained weights!
+This project lets you **draw your own digits** and see how two different machine learning models, a **one-vs-all Perceptron** and a **VGG-11 Convolutional Nueral Network(CNN)**, guess what digit you wrote, live using pretrained weights!

 ---